 Some other considerations:

-Research shows that the majority of kids today are chronically dehydrated, with 1/4 drinking no water all day long!
+Research shows that the majority of kids today are chronically dehydrated, with 1/4 of all kids drinking no water all day long!
 Young athletes need to take their hydration seriously.
 One reason that kids may not be drinking enough water – is because they are not thirsty!
 You might find that adding a little more sodium-rich foods to the diet can help to re-stimulate the thirst mechanism.
 On hot days, I often put a small pinch of Real Salt in my kids water bottle that they bring to school, especially the morning after a hard workout.
 I also like to use a trace mineral supplement called SpectraMin which contains 63 ionic trace minerals and helps support hydration, it also pairs well with a product called Rehydration – which together helps to encourage thirst and get the fluids and electrolytes into the cells.

 Some additional reading/articles: